DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Arguments:

-• remove_repeated_substrings: Whether to remove repeated substrings (headers/footers) from pages.
-Pages in the text need to be separated by form feed character "\f", which is supported by TextFileToDocument and AzureOCRDocumentConverter.
+• remove_repeated_substrings: If True, removes repeated substrings (headers and footers) from pages.
+Pages must be separated by a form feed character "\f", which is supported by TextFileToDocument and AzureOCRDocumentConverter.

 • remove_substrings: List of substrings to remove from the text.